Wise Renting Tips

 Be prepared to move fast

 Good rental properties do not remain on the market for too long, particularly in sought-after areas.
 Once you have found a property that you like, be sure to move quickly with your application to secure it before another potential tenant does.
+This can mean the same day of the open home or the next business day - the early bird gets the worm!

 Don't wait for agents to call you; take the initiative to call them yourself.
-Quite often there are properties that have not been updated online, for which you could be one of the first people to know about.
+Quite often there are properties that have not been updated online yet, for which you could be one of the first people to know about.
 This also gives you the opportunity to ask the agent if there are any other properties available or coming onto the market in the near future.

 Read the fine print